UNIT-Electronics-MX/unit_bmm150_magnetometer/README.md

 ## Introduction

-The BMM150 is a compact, low-power triaxial geomagnetic sensor from Bosch Sensortec.
-It delivers precise magnetic field measurements on three axes and supports I²C/SPI interfaces for easy integration with platforms like Arduino, ESP32, and Raspberry Pi.
-Its built-in compensation algorithms and support for sensor fusion make it ideal for navigation, robotics, and wearable applications.
+The BMM150 is a triaxial digital geomagnetic sensor optimized for low-power, high-precision applications.
+Engineered by Bosch Sensortec, it provides absolute magnetic field measurements along the X, Y, and Z axes, suitable for electronic compassing and inertial navigation tasks.

+The device integrates seamlessly via I²C or SPI, ensuring compatibility with a wide range of host controllers, including Arduino, ESP32, and Raspberry Pi.
+Its compact form factor and minimal power profile make it ideal for space- and energy-constrained systems such as wearables, mobile robotics, and UAVs.

+Built-in compensation algorithms correct soft-iron and hard-iron distortions, supporting reliable heading estimation in real-world environments.
+When used in conjunction with accelerometers and gyroscopes, the BMM150 enables robust 9DoF sensor fusion for advanced motion tracking and orientation systems.